-And those low points can feel like we’re failing as men.
+When we’re in those low points, it can feel like we’re failing as men.

-But what if, instead of meeting those valleys with resistance, you could harness them to reach new heights?
+But what if, instead of being overwhelmed and thrown off balance by these waves, you could harness them to reach new heights?

 Together we are stronger.
 See you on the inside.